Working with documents and nodes#

 Documents#

 SAMSON documents are hierarchies of SAMSON nodes.
-A document hierarchy is visible in the Document view.
+The hierarchy of the active document is visible in the Document view.

 SAMSON documents (SBDocument) may contain cameras (SBCamera), folders (SBFolder), files (SBFile), structural nodes (e.g. molecules, residues, groups, atoms, bonds, conformations, paths, etc.), labels (SBLabel), notes (SBNote), visual models (SBVisualModel), simulators (SBSimulator), etc. SAMSON maintains the information about models (structural nodes, visual models, etc), cameras, simulators, etc., in the document’s data graph.
 See User guide - Node types for the description of types of nodes in SAMSON documents.

-In one SAMSON instance you can simultaneously have multiple opened documents, but only one document is active at any given time - the one you see in the Document view.
+In one SAMSON instance, you can have multiple open documents at the same time, but only one document is active at any given moment: the one you currently see in the Document view.
 The loaded or created molecules are placed in the active document.

 Get the active document#